 In this good climate, the scientific concern is key to the conference structure.
 Working at the organization is a stimulating and creative scientific activity, and no routine functioning.
 Our association is receptive to changes in research and teaching structures, to members’ requests and critical appraisals, and a constant reconsideration of our aims, means and aspirations is indispensable.

-I am proud to announce that the 11th EuroSEAS conference will take place at the Palacký University in Olomouc, Czech Republic.
-Exact dates will follow soon!
+I am proud to announce that the 11th EuroSEAS conference will take place at the Palacký University in Olomouc, Czech Republic, from 7 until 10 September 2021

 Please keep an eye on our website for updates.
 Our conferences take place in some of the finest cities in Europe and in turn, we adapt to different academic, cultural and physical environments – watch out for specific info about calls, venues, proposals and events.